betzerra/betzerra.github.io/_posts/2018-11-03-automating-chores-with-danger.markdown

 layout: post
 title:  "Automating chores with Danger"
 date:   2018-11-03 19:06:00 -0300
-categories: en canillitapp automation danger
+categories: en
 ---

 It's been a while I've been thinking about writing about [Fastlane](https://fastlane.tools) and [Danger](https://danger.systems).

 Basically, because **I hate manual processes**.
 I do.
 They are boring, require lots of time and they're prone to human errors.
 The more boring the task is, the more likely to fuck it up I am.